 You can use Mentionlytics to track mentions, sentiments, and keywords across several languages.
 The Mentionlytics social listening tool can easily help you find influencers across social media networks and online sources.
-Their monitoring algorithm combs through Twitter, Instagram, Facebook, Pinterest, YouTube, among other social networks, along with news sites and blogs for mentions.
+Additionally, their monitoring algorithm combs through Twitter, Instagram, Facebook, Pinterest, and YouTube, among other social networks, along with news sites and blogs for mentions.

-HubSpot also allows you to monitor social interactions with your database, in addition to creating custom keyword monitoring streams and triggering email alerts that let you know when your prospective clients mention you.
-You can also compare the performance between your different social media platforms and keep track of all the visits and leads you to get.
+HubSpot also allows you to monitor social interactions with your database.
+In addition to creating custom keyword monitoring streams and triggering email alerts, it also lets you know when your prospective clients mention you.
+Consequently, you can compare the performance between your different social media platforms and keep track of all the visits and leads generated.

 Sprout Social is a social listening tool that helps you access in-depth data analytics.
 The data analytics you access from Sprout Social can help you make informed strategic decisions, streamline and improve your engagement efforts, publish your content and uncover trends and insights.

 Additionally, Sprout Social has Twitter Listener dashboards and reports that analyze your Twitter presence.
 The platform uses real-time brand monitoring to track brand-specific words and direct messages.
-It offers advanced social listening that can help you notice influencers and emerging trends.
+In addition, it offers advanced social listening that can help you notice influencers and emerging trends.

 Reddit is one social media platform that sees over 120 million views a month.
-It has web forums that have in-depth discussions and reviews.
-As such, conversations on Reddit are good sources of social intelligence.
+Moreover, it has web forums where you can explore and gather in-depth discussions and reviews.
+Therefore, conversations on Reddit, as such, are good sources of social intelligence.
 Reddit Keyword Monitor is an app that can help you monitor unlimited keywords across the platform.